 Organizations are rethinking their current data architectures.
 Unfortunately, the majority considers it a challenge.
 Obviously, one of the reasons is that they don’t do this every day.
 Also, insights about how to design them has changed over time.
 This article covers two important new insights for designing data architectures.

-Insight 1: Data architecture and technology go hand in hand.
+Insight 1: Data architectures and technology go hand in hand.

 In the old days, a new data architecture was first designed conceptually and independently of the technology and products.
 Only when the conceptual architecture was finished, did we select the right products.
 In a way, we assumed that products were interchangeable and that we would always be able to find products to fit the architecture.
 Perhaps, at the time, many products were interchangeable.
 Just remember the homogeneity of the SQL database servers and ETL tools.
 The differences were in the details.